rjuca/soucatolico/wp-content/plugins/the-events-calendar/readme.txt

 * Fix - Prevent Fatals when Importing Images on Event Aggregator [70576]
 * Fix - Prevent Third Party notes to be escaped, anchor link working again [71872]
 * Fix - Google Maps now are using HTTPS instead of HTTP (props @cliffordp)
-* Fix - Prevent Fatals on Event Aggegrator Cron, due to Activity logging failure [71904]
+* Fix - Prevent Fatals on Event Aggregator Cron, due to Activity logging failure [71904]
 * Fix - Elminate some cases of problem with Facebook manual import on Event Aggregator [69137]
 * Fix - WPML integration smaller incompatibilities [70520, 70522]